lsst-dm/dmtn-055/index.rst

 In the notebook environment of the Science Platform, SuperTask will be executed in any of three ways:

- - directly in the Python kernel of the notebook, with no pre-flight (and probably just as regular Tasks via :py:meth:`Task.run` rather than :py:meth:`SuperTask.runQuantum`).;
+ - directly in the Python kernel of the notebook, with no pre-flight (and probably just as regular Tasks via ``Task.run`` rather than :py:meth:`SuperTask.runQuantum`).;

  - in the notebook container, using multiple processes in a manner very similar to (and probably implemented by :ref:`CmdLineFramework <command_line_implementation>`, though we will provide an interface for launching such jobs directly from the notebook);